Make Video Conference Calls More Personal In 60 Seconds Or Less

 And here’s the difference that small change can make while I’m on a call with a client or team member:

-Now you’re effortlessly simulating a face-to-face environment and delivering a much better experience to the other person.
+Now you’re effortlessly simulating a face-to-face conversation during your video call and delivering a much better experience to the other person.

 But ten years later, it still remains to be seen whether or not that will be pursued.
-Until then, these little hacks will have to work to make video calls more personal.
+Until then, these little hacks will have to work to make video chats more personal.

-Got any video call tips and tricks of your own?
-Share them in the comments below!
+Have any video conference call tips and tricks of your own?
+Share them in the comments below or get in touch to learn how we consult with clients!